uhm-coe/pager-widget/readme.txt

 == Changelog ==

+= 1.7.5 =
+* Add feature to sort story mode alphabetically.
+Props @deruyck for the suggestion!

 = 1.7.4 =
 * Fix for %title on parent link (was using current page title, not parent page).
-Props @Cornwell
+Props @Cornwell for tracking down the bug!

 = 1.7.3 =
 * Updated for WordPress 3.9.